pedro-bitencourt/energy_simulations/README.md

 ### Job Flow

-When `comparative_statics.submit()` executes, it submits jobs for each exogenous variable value to find zero-profit investment levels for endogenous variables.
-Jobs are named `f{name}_investment_{value}`.
-For example, with lake_factor = 1, the job would be `expensive_blackout_investment_problem_1`.
+When `comparative_statics.submit_solver()` executes, it submits jobs for each exogenous variable value to find zero-profit investment levels for endogenous variables.
+Jobs are named `f{name}_{value}`.
+For example, with lake_factor = 1, the job would be `expensive_blackout_problem_1`.
 Each solver job creates and submits `run` jobs for different endogenous variable combinations.

 ### Folder Structure